Linear superposition as a core theorem of quantum empiricism: Introduction and Summary

-The lack of transparent motivations for mathematics---a pressing requirement of physics---means that \qm"=formalism is hard to distinguish from a ``cook book of procedures and rituals'' (J.~Nash), the ``user"=manual'' \cite[p.~1690]{slavnov3}, \cite{slavnov2}, \cite[p.~xiii]{greenstein}, or from ``a library of \ldots\ tricks and intuitions'' \cite{nielsen}.
-Therefore the ``dissatisfaction regarding comprehension'' and the ``need for interpretation that is alien to an exact science'' \cite[pp.~7--8]{kadom} lead to the fact that ``we admit, be it willingly or not, that quantum mechanics is not a physical theory but a mathematical model'' \cite[p.~1701]{slavnov3} or that ``nature imitates a mathematical scheme'' (Heisenberg \cite[p.~347]{jammer}).
-In fact, ``we have essentially \emph{no}\footnote{Throughout the text, the \emph{italic} and \textsl{slanted} type in ``quotations'' is original, unless otherwise indicated.} grasp on why the theory takes the precise structure that it does'' \cite[p.~32]{fuchs4}, which raises the suspicion that ``something is wrong with the theory'' (H.~Putnam) and that ``this quantum skyscraper is built on very shaky ground'' \cite[p.~8]{hren1}.
+The lack of transparent motivations for mathematics""---a pressing requirement of physics""---means that \qm"=formalism is hard to distinguish from a ``cook book of procedures and rituals'' (J.~Nash), a ``user"=manual'' \cite[p.~1690]{slavnov3}, \cite{slavnov2}, \cite[p.~xiii]{greenstein}, or from ``a library of \ldots\ tricks and intuitions'' \cite{nielsen}.
+Therefore the ``dissatisfaction regarding comprehension'' and the ``need for interpretation that is alien to an exact science'' \cite[pp.~7--8]{kadom} lead to the fact that ``we admit, be it willingly or not, that quantum mechanics is not a physical theory but a mathematical model'' \cite[p.~1701]{slavnov3} or that ``nature imitates a mathematical scheme'' \cite[p.~347; Heisenberg]{jammer}.
+De facto, \qt\ ``is in a sense like a traditional herbal medicine used by ``witch doctors''.
+We don't \textsc{really} understand what is happening'' (J.~Nash) and ``we have essentially \emph{no}\footnote{Throughout the text, the \emph{italic} and \textsl{slanted} type in ``quotations'' is original, unless otherwise indicated.} grasp on why the theory takes the precise structure that it does'' \cite[p.~32]{fuchs4}, which raises the suspicion that ``something is wrong with the theory'' (H.~Putnam) and that ``this quantum skyscraper is built on very shaky ground'' \cite[p.~8]{hren1}.